Omar-Mahdi-Rafi/Weather-Teller/README.md

 # Weather-Teller

+This is a webapp that shows instant weather updates like temperature, humidity, air pressue, air speed etc. of any particular city upon searching by the name of the city.

+## Tech stack
+  1. ExpressJS
+  2. HandleBarS (.hbs)
+  3. Bootstrap
+  4. NodeJS

 ## Getting Started

 First step is to open CLI and set the directory to the project folder location on local drive